Kelmscott Press: Decorations

 Some of the Kelmscott books are heavily decorated, with motifs similar to Morris's other designs for upholstery and wallpaper.
 In 1913, Holbrook Jackson wrote: "The Kelmscott books look not only as if letter and decoration had grown one out of the other; they look as if they could go on growing."
 The title pages of Kelmscott books were usually decorated in a Victorian style.
 Morris initially designed woodblock initials that were too dark or too large for the pages they appeared on, but later became more proficient in proofing his capitals.
 The Kelmscott books varied greatly in ornaments; while The History of Godefrey of Boloyne is "over-decorated", the first few books published by Kelmscott were sparsely decorated.
 Morris's border and capital designs were very similar to his wallpaper designs, and were not illustrative of the texts they adorned.
 While medieval texts had delicate illuminations covering their margins, the wood engravings Morris made in imitation of them were very heavy, and created production problems in the Chaucer, requiring the hand press to be reinforced with steel because of the weight of the large ornaments.
 At times Morris preferred that his wood engravers replicated his designs exactly, even though this was at odds with John Ruskin's theory that craftsmen should have influence in the final aesthetic product they help produce.
 Kelmscott books did not have printing on the reverse side of woodblock pages until the Chaucer, but this separation of text from illustration was precisely what Morris wanted to avoid in his book designs.

 Burne-Jones, a frequent illustrator of Kelmscott books, based many of his drawings for the wood engravings on his own previous paintings.
 He valued these works for their decorative value over their illustrative properties, and reviewed them by looking at them upside-down.

 Printer's marks

 Morris designed three different printer's marks for Kelmscott Press.
-One was a simple text mark in a rectangle used with octavios and small quartos.
+One was a simple text mark in a rectangle used with octavos and small quartos.
 The Kelmscott mark with a large rectangle and leafy background was first published in The History of Godefrey of Bolyne and was used mostly for quartos.
 The last printer's mark was only used in the Chaucer.